vivshankar/dune-privacy-demo/README.md

 ### Admin: Create an application

-1. Login to IBM Security Verify admin console (https://yourtenant.verify.ibm.com/ui/admin) using admin credentials
+1. Login to IBM Verify admin console (https://yourtenant.verify.ibm.com/ui/admin) using admin credentials

 2. Go to `Applications`

-3. Click on `Add Application` and add a `Custom Application`
+3. Click on `Add Application` and add a `OpenID Connect` application.

 4. Fill in the name of the application etc. in the General tab.

-5. Switch to the `Sign On` tab and choose `Open ID Connect` as the Sign-on method.
+5. Switch to the `Sign On` tab.

 6. Enter an application URL.
 If you are running this app locally, use `http://localhost:3000`